 EU banks in race against clock

-Fabien Lehagre, pictured left, says he is not without sympathy for the banks, as he says the FATCA regulations place these institutions in a no-win situation, particularly after the end of this year.
+Fabien Lehagre, pictured left, president and founder of the AAA, says he is not without sympathy for the banks, as he says the FATCA regulations place these institutions in a no-win situation, particularly after the end of this year.
 That’s because a moratorium that currently exempts European banks from having to report their American clients’ TINs is due to expire on 31 December, he notes.

 “But even if a solution were found for the banks, the problems for accidental Americans would persist,” Lehagre adds.